marko-js/marko/docs/async-taglib.md

 2. Add the `<await-reorderer>` to the end of the page.

-If `client-reorder` is `true` then a placeholder element will be rendered to the output instead of the final HTML for the async fragment.
-The async fragment will be instead rendered at the end of the page and client-side JavaScript code will be used to move the async fragment into the proper place in the DOM.
-The `<await-reorderer>` will be where the out-of-order fragments are rendered before they are moved into place.
-If there are any out-of-order fragments then inline JavaScript code will be injected into the page at this location to move the DOM nodes into the proper place in the DOM.
+If `client-reorder` is `true` then a placeholder element will be rendered to the output instead of the final HTML for the await instance.
+The instance will be instead rendered at the end of the page and client-side JavaScript code will be used to move the await's contents into the proper place in the DOM.
+The `<await-reorderer>` will be where the out-of-order instances are rendered before they are moved into place.
+If there are any out-of-order instances then inline JavaScript code will be injected into the page at this location to move the DOM nodes into the proper place in the DOM.

 # Taglib API